Australian Institute of Health and Welfare (2022) Cancer data in Australia, AIHW, Australian Government, accessed 31 March 2023.

-Where possible, specified cancers have been provided as well as the larger groupings in which they are included – for example, acute myeloid leukaemia and acute lymphoblastic leukaemia have separate filter options in the summary visualisations, as well as their higher grouping leukaemia.
+Where possible, specified cancers have been provided as well as the larger groupings in which they are included – for example, acute myeloid leukaemia and acute lymphoblastic leukaemia have separate filter options in the summary visualisations, as well as their higher-level grouping leukaemia.

-Note that in the rankings visualisation, higher level groupings such as leukaemia and head and neck cancers are generally excluded; instead, individual cancers such as acute myeloid leukaemia, are included in rankings.
+Note that in the rankings visualisation, higher-level groupings such as leukaemia and head and neck cancers are generally excluded; instead, individual cancers such as acute myeloid leukaemia, are included in rankings.

 Registration of all cancers, excluding basal and squamous cell carcinomas of the skin, is required by law in each state and territory.
 Information on newly diagnosed cancers are collected by each state and territory cancer registry and provided to the Australian Institute of Health and Welfare annually to produce the Australian Cancer Database.
-Since basal and squamous cell carcinomas of the skin are not notifiable, data on these cancers are not included in statistics from the ACD.
+Since basal and squamous cell carcinomas of the skin are not notifiable, data on these cancers are not presented in statistics from the ACD.

 Five-year relative survival is the percentage of people diagnosed with a cancer who survived for at least 5 years after diagnosis, relative to people of the same age and sex in the population.
 Where the survival rate of the population diagnosed with a cancer is greater than the general population and there are little to no deaths in the diagnosed population, the relative survival rate may be greater than 100%.
 The 5-year relative survival is used as an example, the same principles apply to all relative survival data.